SVIP: Towards Verifiable Inference of Open-source Large Language Models: Discussions

 \subsection{Limitations and Future Work}

-In our \texttt{SVIP} protocol, although the labeling network $y_{\gamma}(\cdot)$ can be applied to multiple specified models once trained, the proxy task head $f_\phi(\cdot)$, proxy task feature extractor $g_\theta(\cdot)$, and secret embedding network $t_\psi(\cdot)$ need to be optimized for each specified model.
-Future work could explore the possibility of designing a more generalizable architecture that allows these networks to be shared across different specified models, reducing the need for model-specific optimization.

-Additionally, due to the secret mechanism, our protocol currently relies on the platform to distribute secrets to the user and secret embeddings to the computing provider.
-Developing a protocol that operates independently of a third party, involving only the user and the computing provider, would be an interesting direction.
-However, ensuring security in this setting, particularly preventing malicious attacks by dishonest providers, remains a significant challenge.

-Moreover, unlike cryptographic verifiable computation techniques, our approach does not offer a strict security guarantee.
+Unlike cryptographic verifiable computation techniques, our approach does not offer a strict security guarantee.
 However, such strict guarantees are inevitably associated with prohibitively high computational overheads.
+For example, Zero-Knowledge-based verifiable inference methods (\textit{e.g.}, zkLLM~\citep{sun2024zkllm}) can take over 800 seconds to produce a proof for a single prompt and still require several seconds for verification, far exceeding the latency that real-world LLM services can tolerate.
 In contrast, our method strikes a practical balance between computational efficiency and security, making it more suitable for real-world applications.
+Specifically, the protocol’s low single-query FPR and FNR, together with the hypothesis testing framework discussed in Section~\ref{sec: simple_protocol} (Theorem~\ref{thm:hypothesis-testing}), provide a reasonable and practically meaningful level of security when aggregating over multiple queries.

+As a potential future direction, we observe that our current design focuses on the prompt-side hidden representation, which already provides sufficient signal for effective verification in our setting.
+It may nonetheless be of interest to explore whether incorporating representations that jointly encode both the prompt and the specified model’s completion could offer additional security margins under certain threat models.